 black liquor - The spent cooking liquor from the pulping process which arises when pulpwood is cooked in a digester thereby removing lignin, and other extractives from the wood to free the cellulose fibres.
 The resulting black liquor is an aqueous solution of lignin residues and the inorganic chemicals used in the pulping process.
 Black liquor contains slightly more than half of the energy content of the wood fed into the digester.

-bleached pulp - Pulp that has been bleached by means of chemical additives to make it suitable for fine paper production.
+bleached pulp - Pulp that has been bleached by means of chemical additives to make it suitable for higher brightness fine paper production.

 capital employed - Shareholders' equity plus net debt.